medopaw/FxPluginDemo/README.md

 The plugin registers `application/x-fxplugindemo` as its MIME type.

 # Demonstration
-1. Showing a picture in plugin window (under development)
+1. Show a picture in plugin window.
+(Under Development)
--  Provide a scriptable port (done)
+-  Provide a scriptable port function.
+(Done)

 # Installation & Building on Mac